 The ratio of fatty acids and the overall amount of fat in a pet food recipe is critical and, while omega-3 and omega-6 fatty acids have many health benefits, a balanced recipe formulation is essential to pet wellbeing.
 For example, a pet’s diet that is too high in fat (for example, he or she may eat too many table scraps) may develop pancreatitis or gain weight due to consuming excess energy.
 A pet can also have symptoms indicating that his or her diet that is too low in fat, such as a poor-quality coat and dry skin.
 It is important for pet owners to consult with a veterinarian if they have questions about the appropriate amount of fat in their pet’s diet.

 On the Pet Food Label

 When selecting pet food, shoppers will see a minimum percentage of fat included on the “Guaranteed Analysis” (GA) of a pet food label.
-While listed as “Crude Fat,” this term does not indicate quality of the nutrient or ingredients used, but instead is a term used to describe the method of measuring the nutrient content.
-Don’t forget: when comparing wet and dry pet foods, the GA will look different due to the increased moisture in wet pet food.
+While listed as “Crude Fat,” this term does not indicate the quality of the nutrient or ingredients used, but instead is a term used to describe the method of measuring the nutrient content.
+Don’t forget when comparing wet and dry pet foods, the GA will look different due to the increased moisture in wet pet food.
 We provide tips on how to make an apples-to-apples comparison here.

-Pet food makers may use a range of ingredients to ensure their recipes provide the appropriate amount of fat and the ratios of EFAs that your dog or cat requires.
-This can include fish and fish oil, animal fats and vegetable oils such as corn and soybean oil.
+Pet food makers may use a range of ingredients to ensure their recipes provide the appropriate amount of fat and ratios of EFAs that your dog or cat requires.
+This can include fish and fish oil, animal fats. and vegetable oils such as corn and soybean oil.
 Pet food makers may supplement a recipe, as well, and that supplement will be provided on the ingredient list.

 Source: National Research Council.
 Nutrient Requirements of Dogs and Cats.
 The National Academies Press, 2006.